Bisbee Riot: Riot

 Shortly after the column headed out, five soldiers who had stayed behind began arguing with some of the officers.
 During this, Deputy Joe Hardwick, who had a reputation as a gunman, pulled out his revolver and shot one of the soldiers in the lung.

 Aftermath

 At least eight people were shot or seriously wounded in total: Four of the Buffalo Soldiers were shot, two were beaten, a deputy sheriff was "severely injured," and a Mexican-American bystander named Teresa Leyvas was struck in the head by a stray bullet.
-In the Army's official report of the incident, commander of the 10th Cavalry, Colonel Frederick S. Snyder, said that "local officials had planned deliberately to aggravate the negro troopers so that they would furnish an excuse for police and deputy sheriffs to shoot them down."
+In the Army's official report of the incident, commander of the 10th Cavalry, Colonel Frederick S. Snyder, said that “local officials had planned deliberately to aggravate the negro troopers so that they would furnish an excuse for police and deputy sheriffs to shoot them down.”
+He also charged that the IWW was involved in instigating the riot.